Skip to contents

 Functionalities

-Currently, the package offers several functionalities, which should ideally be used in a consecutive manner in order to realize a seamless analysis workflow:
+Currently, the package offers several functionalities, which should ideally be used in a consecutive order to realize a seamless analysis workflow:

 Inputs, Outputs

-• raster and vector resources matching the spatio-temporal extent of the portfolio will be downloaded and made available locally.
-These are necessary inputs for the subsequent calculation of indicators, but the raw resource of course also can be used, e.g. for custom visualizations or analysis.
-Importantly, the same resource directory can be used for different portfolios because matching resources are figured out during run time.
+with arbitrary metadataraster and vector resources matching the spatio-temporal extent of the portfolio will be downloaded and made available locally.
+These are necessary inputs for the subsequent calculation of indicators, but the raw resource also can be used, e.g. for custom visualizations or analysis.
+Importantly, the same resource directory can be used for different portfolios or analysis runs, because the matching resources are figured out during run time.
 Thus, there is no need to store multiple copies of the input resources.

 Limitations

-• a potential limiting factor for now is the processing of single very large polygons.
+a potential limiting factor for now is the processing of single very large polygons.
 While the terra package provides a memory-save framework to process large raster extents, RAM overflows could occur when several large polygons are processed in parallel.
-We advise to process very large polygons sequentially or substantially reduce the number of cores.
+We advise to process very large polygons sequentially.

-• we took a great effort to evaluate the most efficient processing routines for each indicator.
-If you submit a new indicator where you have a more efficient routine in mind that is currently not supported by the package, please contact the maintainers via e-mail, issue or pull-request and we will happily discuss the options how to integrate your routine into the wider framework
+we took a great effort to evaluate efficient processing routines for each indicator.
+If you submit a new indicator using a more efficient routine than currently implemented in the package, please contact the maintainers via e-mail, issue or pull-request and we will happily discuss the options how to integrate your routine into the wider framework

-We are planning to add new features and to extend the functionality of mapme.biodiversity, and to address these limitations best possible.
+We are planning to add new features and to extend the functionality of mapme.biodiversity to address these limitations best possible.